-- The Group consists of sixteen components, of which fifteen operate in the Republic of South Africa and one in Namibia. - All significant operating locations of the group were visited by the group audit team. - Full scope audits were performed for four components due to their financial significance.
-Analytical procedures were performed on the remaining components.
+- The Group consists of eighteen components, of which seventeen operate in the Republic of South Africa and one in Namibia.
+All operating locations of the group were visited by the group audit team. - Full scope audits were performed for four components due to their financial significance. - Furthermore, we performed an audit of one or more account balances, over four of the components. - The remaining ten components were inconsequential to the Group.